 Credit Card Debt – Does Bankruptcy Make It All Go Away?

 Some people are forced into bankruptcy because of credit card debt for a number of reasons.
-Perhaps there was a job layoff and a credit card was the only way to buy food and gas.
-Perhaps a payment was late and the interest rate skyrocketed to 35% interest or more.
-Perhaps a medical emergency came up that wasn’t covered by insurance and you put the ambulance ride on a credit card.
+Perhaps there was a job layoff, and a credit card was the only way to buy food and gas.
+Perhaps a payment was late and the interest rate skyrocketed to 35% or more.
+Perhaps a medical emergency came up that wasn’t covered by insurance, and you put the ambulance ride on a credit card.

-At Christopher Kerney, Attorney at Law, we focus strictly on bankruptcy law.
-Christopher Kerney is an experienced bankruptcy lawyer.
+At Kerney Law Firm, we focus strictly on bankruptcy law.
+Our founder, Christopher Kerney, is an experienced bankruptcy lawyer.
 We will be able to handle every aspect of your bankruptcy.
 Once you decide to file, we take care of everything.

-For you convenience, we have provided some basic background information about bankruptcy and the answers to some frequently asked questions.
+For your convenience, we have provided some basic background information about bankruptcy and the answers to some frequently asked questions.

 Under a Chapter 13 bankruptcy, your credit card debts are grouped with other debts that are unsecured.
 You can repay 0%-100% of your unsecured debt.
 In most cases in Tennessee, you may keep your income tax refund if you pay at least 20% of your credit card or unsecured debt.